 - To arrange experiences that promote the ongoing development of task commitment;

 - To encourage an attitude of responsibility and service to others;

 - To promote a global perspective and respect for cultural differences and similarities;

 - To provide an atmosphere in which students can interact with their intellectual peers and with outstanding adults;

-- To assist students in making career choices which help them in becoming productive, well-rounded citizens; to think not only of what is, but also of what might be.
+- To assist students in making career choices that help them in becoming productive, well-rounded citizens; to think not only of what is but also of what might be.